boardgameio/boardgame.io/docs/documentation/tutorial.md

 <iframe class='react' src='snippets/example-3' height='850' scrolling='no' title='example' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'></iframe>
 ```

-!> The bot uses [MCTS](http://www.baeldung.com/java-monte-carlo-tree-search) under the
+!> The bot uses [MCTS](https://nicolodavis.com/blog/tic-tac-toe/) under the
 hood to explore the game tree and find good moves.
-The default uses 1000 iterations per
+The default uses
-move, which isn't sufficient to create a bullet-proof tic-tac-toe player.
-This can be
+1000 iterations per move.
+This can be configured to adjust the
-configured to adjust the bot strength.
+bot's playing strength.

 The framework will come bundled with a few different bot algorithms, and an advanced
 version of MCTS that will allow you to specify a set of objectives to optimize for.